linuxcnc-ethercat/linuxcnc-ethercat/documentation/distributed-clocks.md

 precisely on cue, all in sync with each other.

-To close the time chain, the LinuxCNC servo thread must be synchronized with the DC time.
+To close the time chain, the LinuxCNC servo thread must be synchronized with the distributed clock time.
 It is inevitable that the distributed clock and the LinuxCNC real-time clock run at different speeds.
-It is the job of the EtherCAT master to slightly adjust the servo thread's timer.
+The lcec module can adjust the servo thread's time to the distributed clock reference time.
-Unsynchronized distributed clock and servo thread clock are known to lead to unpleasant noise from the drives.
+Unsynchronized distributed clock and servo thread clock are known to lead to unpleasant noises from the drives.
 Users report "gravel noises", "friction noises", and rapid peaks in torque and acceleration.
 This only affects drives that use distributed clock synchronization.